⚠️ Coronavirus Note

 K.G. — “I’ve attended the last two 12 Step Zen meetings.
 These meetings are my first experience working with koans and I have really enjoyed trying to find the connection between the koan and the step.
 The koans have challenged my understandings of the steps and invited me to think of them in different ways.
 I appreciate the gently guided meetings and the respectful and light-hearted group who attend.
 I really enjoy hearing how the other meeting attendees link the koan and the step and I generally keep thinking about the koan for a few days after the meeting.
 I very much appreciate the chance to attend a 12-step meeting that is not solely Christian in it’s understanding of the steps.
 I look forward to attending in June.”

-To have a review of this book considered for publication, please email it to paul at buddhistrecovery dot org
+To have a review of this book considered for publication, please email it to contact at buddhistrecovery dot org